Aviel-Resnick/phylogeneticStudy/README.md

 # Reconstruction of Phylogenetic Trees via Levenshtein Distances of RNA

+*Awarded the PJAS Director's award for "Most Outstanding Senior High Project in the area of Computer Science"

 *Received a First Place from the Pennsylvania Junior Academy of Science at a regional level - 2019*

+*Received a First Place from the Pennsylvania Junior Academy of Science at a state level - 2019*

 *Scored as First Place in B500 (Computer Science) at MontCo Science Fair - 2019*